henry2004y/Ganymede/menu1.md

 However, with semi-implicit method and solid body this is no longer true.

-Happened to find that my timestep for the cell inner BC Hall MHD run is incredibly small for the pole region inside $r=1$, $\sim10^{-6}s$!
+Happened to find that my timestep for the cell inner BC Hall MHD run is incredibly small for the pole region inside $r=1$, the time step is about $\sim10^{-6}s$!
 Yuxi told me this is because of the resistivity.
 Remember you need to switch to semi-implicit scheme for time-accurate mode?
 This is the reason!
 Also, the smallest timestep shows up in one layer of cells below $r=1$ when I had coarse axis turned on.
 Just think about this: things get slowed down at $r=1$!

 Solution: use semi-implicit scheme in both local timestepping and time-accurate mode.